Razvanix445/PoliHack2023/README.md

 # PoliHack-2023

-Theme: Inclusive Innovation: Bridging Gaps for a Diverse World
+<ins>Theme: Inclusive Innovation: Bridging Gaps for a Diverse World</ins>

 Our application helps people with memory problems or autism to exercise at home the exercises that are usually done with a specialized therapist.
 The therapist can, through this app, create three types of games for kids, and not only, and assign them to their account.